Architecture

 Open source

-Section titled “Open source”The entire stack is inspectable:
+Section titled “Open source”The entire agent runtime is inspectable:

 - pi-mono: github.com/badlogic/pi-mono